 But there are other parts that can fail as well.
 The flyback transformer is one of the more common failures, but the heat generated by all of that high voltage can cause any random component to fail much sooner than it would in a different electronic device.

-On the other hand, I’m surprised when and LCD or LED display fails before it’s 10 years old.
+Flat panels are much better in that regard.
+I’m surprised when an LCD or LED display fails before it’s 10 years old.

 Why have CRTs made the comeback they have, then?